ChristinaLK/blog/_posts/2014-10-30-mathematician.md

 ---
 layout: post
-Title: Are you a mathematician?
+title: Are you a mathematician?
-Date: 2014-10-30 12:00
+date: 2014-10-30 12:00
 categories:
    - reflections
 tags:
    - math
    - mathematicians
    - work
-Slug: mathematicians
+slug: mathematicians
-Authors: Christina Koch
+authors: Christina Koch
 ---

 While having a celebratory dinner with some math department friends on Saturday night, someone asked the following question: